ignasxv/Mexican-Train-Game/README.md

 # Mexican-Train-Game
-A Java implementation of the Mexican Train - Dominoes Game

-## Mexican Train Game

 ### Description
 The **Mexican Train Game** A Java implementation of the popular Mexican Train Dominoes game.
 Built with JavaFX.